St Andrews Lifeboat Station: History

 The Cork Lifeboat was not required for the next 21 years, in which time, much neglected, she had fallen into disrepair.
 A hole in the roof of the boathouse had caused one wall to collapse.
 In the storms encountered at the start of February 1823, it would be a local fishing yawl, Craignoons, that was used to carry out rescues.
 Six people were rescued from the brig Itinerant.
 The boat then rescued three of the six crew of the John and Sarah of Woodbridge, Suffolk, the remaining three choosing to try to save their possessions, at the cost of their lives, as the Craignoons was unable to get close again.

 A replacement lifeboat was immediately ordered.
 Designed locally for use as a surf boat, a 27-foot self-righting lifeboat was constructed with 16 airtight compartments, and 5 copper relieving tubes to rid the boat of water.
 She was delivered from the boatyard in Tynemouth in September 1824.
 Lowered into the harbour keel upright on her arrival, she self-righted perfectly.
-The boat was named Volunteer Lifeboat.
+The boat was known locally as Volunteer Lifeboat.

 This lifeboat was kept in a boathouse next to Swilken Bridge, which in those days wasn't the bridge on St Andrews Golf Course, which was then known as the Golfer's bridge, but the main road-bridge, formerly known as Windmill Path, later to be Old Station Road.

 Between 1835 and 1841, six medals for gallantry were awarded by the Royal National Institution for the Preservation of Life from Shipwreck (RNIPLS), later to become the RNLI in 1854, for three rescues by Coastguard and a Pilot at St Andrews.